-The U.S. Embassy in Tirana will resume limited routine service appointments on December 2, 2020, to include regular passport applications and renewals, Consular Reports of Birth Abroad (CRBA), and notarial services.
-Appointment availability must be limited as we take precautions to ensure the health and welfare of all Embassy employees, as well as those we serve.
-Wait times for appointments may be longer than normal.
-We appreciate your continued patience, and your cooperation with all required safety precautions.
+The U.S. Embassy in Tirana has resumed the routine scheduling of most services for U.S citizens, to include regular passport applications and renewals, Consular Reports of Birth Abroad (CRBA), and notarial services.
+Appointment availability remains limited, and wait times for appointments may be longer than normal.
+We appreciate your continued patience and cooperation with all required safety precautions when visiting the Embassy.

 You may schedule an appointment by following the links below.
 For more urgent issues that may not be accommodated through our normal scheduling process, please contact us directly at ACSTirana@state.gov.

 Message for U.S. Citizens: Return to the United States with certain expired U.S. passports.